Alonso-del-Arte/chess/CONTRIBUTING.md

-This project is now open to Hacktoberfest 2022.
+This project will be open to Hacktoberfest 2023.

-# Guidelines for Hacktoberfest 2022 Contributors
+# Guidelines for Hacktoberfest 2023 Contributors

 I will consider pull requests associated with an issue and I will also consider pull requests associated with a TODO (considered an Action Item in NetBeans).
 I